 Kautilya’s Arthashastra also states, “When the mind is known and conquered it is the greatest friend, when let by its own it becomes one’s worst enemy.”
 What we can also imply from this statement is that if our mind is under the impression of anxiety, stress or fear – anything that it does will yield a detrimental, long or short term, affect.
 But when our mind is calm, it can always find a solution to even the most complex problem.

 But how are we to clam our mind and know whom to, or not to, trust?

-	When we are surprised by a problem, it is obvious that we are to have dreadful emotions.
+When we are surprised by a problem, it is apparent that we are to have dreadful emotions.
 These emotions often worsen the situation at hand.
-Therefore, it is key that one must not allow one’s mind to sway by such emotion, this can be possible only when, instead of detrimental thinking, we look at a situation and all the players involved objectively.
+Therefore, one must not allow one’s mind to sway by such sentiment; this can be possible only when, instead of detrimental thinking, we look at a situation, and all the players involved objectively.